 Pros and Cons of an Auto Loan to Buy a Car

 Lower interest rates.
 The difference between a $10,000 loan with an interest rate of 4% and one at 8%, can amount to thousands of dollars over a multi-year period.
 Consequently, the likelihood that you’ll get a lower interest rate on an auto loan can be a significant factor in deciding between the two loans.
 Quick approval.
 If you have decent credit and you’re in the midst of negotiating a new car purchase with a dealer, chances are you can get a quick loan approval via the dealer’s auto financing company.
 While getting a quick approval is great, it’s not a good reason for you to rush into making a major financial decision.
 That said, quick access to an auto loan approval can prove valuable if you’ve spotted the vehicle of your dreams and want to lock down a deal.

 Cons of an Auto Loan

 Patience is required.
-Much like a mortgage borrower isn’t really the owner of the home until the loan is paid off, an auto loan borrower won’t take full possession of the vehicle title until the auto loan is fully paid off.
+Much like a mortgage borrower isn’t really the full owner of the home until the loan is paid off, an auto loan borrower typically won’t take full possession of the vehicle title until the secured auto loan is fully paid off.
 Down payment.
-Auto loan providers expect a down payment before signing off on the loan deal.
+Auto loan providers may require a down payment before signing off on the loan deal.
 Any resistance you put up on the down payment could well lead to a “no” on the loan application, so it’s best to come to the bargaining table with a decent down payment before applying for an auto loan.